silx-kit/silx-training/virtualenv/index.rst

 Symbolic link to library (linux)
 --------------------------------

-If no wheel is available for your environment, and compiling from scratch is to complicated, it can be simpler to just add symbolic links in the virtual environment, pointing to the libraries  already installed on the system.
+If no wheel is available for your environment, and compiling from scratch is too complicated, it can be simpler to just add symbolic links in the virtual environment, pointing to the libraries already installed on the system.

 You also need to add links for the dependencies of the required libraries.